Updated March 28

 Effectively Communicating Topics - Science and Research in the Age of Social Media

 As scientists, it is your responsibility to educate the many members of the general public, who, despite decades of scientific-educational reform and dedicated efforts to improve scientific literacy, continue to lack the interest, skills, or confidence necessary to (properly) engage with scientific issues.
-Just take a look at all of the #fakenews associated with the pandemic, and not only.
-By countering the effects of fake news or unproven claims with solid scientific research, you can generate a (healthy) public debate about issues of dire importance for society.
+For example, take a look at the #fakenews surrounding the Covid-19 pandemic, and not only.
+However, by countering the effects of fake news or unproven claims with solid scientific research, you can generate a (healthy) public debate about issues of dire importance for society.

 With many social media outlets available and Twitter being so widely used, the public should be able to receive scientific information to decide if a new scientific technology or discovery will add value for them and their lives.
 It’s important to remember that as scientific communicators, the point isn’t to spew information or facts about science and hope it sticks.
 Instead, focus on building a relationship and sense of connection with your followers or audience.